V287/pelago-create-react-app/README.md

 # Pelago Create React App

-This is a fork of the actual [Create React App](https://create-react-app.dev/) aimed at providing the necessary flexibility needed without losing support from CRA by ejecting it or using wrappers that internally eject CRA like [customize-cra](https://github.com/arackaf/customize-cra)
+This is a fork of the actual [Create React App](https://create-react-app.dev/) aimed at providing the necessary flexibility needed without losing support from CRA by ejecting it or using wrappers that internally eject CRA like [customize-cra](https://github.com/arackaf/customize-cra).
+Check this [video](https://www.youtube.com/watch?v=I22TW-33dDE) for reference

 Currently the app is forked off the `create-react-app v4.0.0`